Chemical waste may include:

 "Unknowns" are chemicals that are found in the lab either with an illegible label or no label at all.
 We cannot guess at what these wastes are.
 There is a strict and expensive protocol that Safety staff are required to follow in order to manage this type of waste.
 Please inspect your chemicals monthly as required by the Lab Safety Program to eliminate or minimize unknown chemicals in your lab.

-Containers of acutely toxic or reactive chemicals
+Containers of highly hazardous or reactive chemicals

 Contaminated debris: broken glassware, gloves, pipettes, etc.